Kofi Kingston: Formation of The New Day (2014–2018)

-At Fastlane, The New Day turned face by mocking The League of Nations, starting a feud.
-They retained their titles at Roadblock against The League of Nations.
-At WrestleMania 32, The New Day were defeated by The League of Nations in a six-man tag team match.
+At Fastlane on February 21, 2016, The New Day turned face by mocking The League of Nations, starting a feud.
+They retained their titles at Roadblock on March 12 against The League of Nations.
+At WrestleMania 32 on April 3, The New Day were defeated by The League of Nations in a six-man tag team match.
 The following night on Raw, they successfully retained their title against The League of Nations, ending their feud.
-After WrestleMania, they retained their title at Extreme Rules against The Vaudevillains, and at Money in the Bank against Gallows and Anderson, The Vaudevillains and Enzo Amore and Big Cass in a Fatal-4 Way Tag Team match.
+After WrestleMania, they retained their title at Extreme Rules on May 22 against The Vaudevillains, and at Money in the Bank on June 19 against Gallows and Anderson, The Vaudevillains and Enzo Amore and Big Cass in a Fatal-4 Way Tag Team match.

 On July 19 at the 2016 WWE draft, Kingston, along with his fellow The New Day teammates, was drafted to Raw.
 Three days later, on July 22, Kingston, along with Big E and Xavier Woods, became the longest reigning WWE Tag Team Champions in history, breaking the record of 331 days previously set by Paul London and Brian Kendrick.
 After SmackDown established the SmackDown Tag Team Championship after the brand split, the titles held by The New Day were renamed the Raw Tag Team Championship.
-They would retain the titles against Gallows and Anderson at SummerSlam and Clash of Champions.
-Their reign ended at Roadblock: End of the Line, where they lost the title to Cesaro and Sheamus, thus ending their record breaking championship reign at 483 days.
+They would retain the titles against Gallows and Anderson at SummerSlam on August 21 and Clash of Champions on September 25.
+Their reign ended at Roadblock: End of the Line on December 18, where they lost the title to Cesaro and Sheamus, thus ending their record breaking championship reign at 483 days.

 On January 29, 2017, Kingston participated in the Royal Rumble match in which he was standing on the top-rope when Baron Corbin tried to push him backwards to eliminate him from the match.
 Instead, he fell directly behind the ring post, grabbed on to the top rope of it and managed to hang on.
 The New Day were revealed to be the hosts of WrestleMania 33.
 The night after WrestleMania on Raw, The New Day issued an open challenge to any team which was accepted by The Revival, who were moved up from NXT, and lost to them.
 After the match, Revival attacked Kofi Kingston.
 On April 10, it was announced that Kingston had suffered an ankle injury due to the attack of Revival which would require surgery.